-Part of the Trans-Pennine-Trail and therefore the National Cycle Network, this is one of the most recent and better quality cycle routes in Sheffield.
-Starting at Meadowhall, it follows the course of a disused railway along the Blackburn Valley as far as Ecclesfield – it doesn’t actually get as far as Chapeltown yet.
+This route starts on one of the better quality cycle routes in Sheffield.
+Starting at Meadowhall, it follows the course of a disused railway along the Blackburn Valley as far as Ecclesfield – you can get to Chapeltown but there are rough sections beyond Butterthwaite Lane.
 Running parallel are the M1, the Sheffield – Barnsley railway (why two railways were needed along here is beyond me) and the busy B6082, so there is some competition for your transport choice (although I know which one I prefer.)

 Trail access is easy at Meadowhall with regular trains from Manchester, Sheffield, Leeds and Doncaster.
 (Supertram come here as well but have no use for your money unless you have a folding bike or are on foot. )

 The first part of the trail is on NCN67 and links to NCN6 at Meadowhall.

 From Meadowhall Interchange – head for the Park and Ride and follow the signs.
 Ther are three unecessarily draconian access barriers as you leave the Interchange – you can avoid two of these by leaving via the car park, turning left onto Barrow Road and accessing the trail via the entrance to the Travelodge.